-Kansas City, Missouri - this site is responsible for the manufacture of the Group's haemoglobin and Viral Transport Media range of products.
+Kansas City, Missouri - this site is responsible for the manufacture of the Group's haemoglobin range of products.
 It also carries out all of the Group's haemoglobin R&D activities.

-Buffalo, New York - these two sites are responsible for the manufacture of autoimmune test kits, Viral Transport Media products and the majority of R&D activities for Immco Diagnostics, along with its reference laboratory business.
+Buffalo, New York - this site is responsible for the manufacture of autoimmune test kits along with its reference laboratory business.